kraftika/box-files/README.md

+# To run the application (add all dependencies later)
+* Create Box account if you don't have

-# Manage your files using box APIs
+# AngularJS using box APIs

 * Authenthicate using OAuth2
 * List files from your account